Yuefan Deng

-Yuefan Deng (Y. F. Deng, 邓越凡 (Dèng Yuèfán), born December 1962) is a computational scientist, academic, and author serving as a Professor in the Department of Applied Mathematics and Statistics at Stony Brook University.
+Yuefan Deng (Y. F. Deng, 邓越凡 (Dèng Yuèfán), born December 1962) is a Chinese theoretical physicist and computational scientist.
+He is a professor of applied mathematics and statistics at Stony Brook University.
 His research centers on developing parallel computing and machine learning algorithms for supercomputers, with a particular focus on modeling human platelet dynamics and optimizing Markov Chain Monte Carlo techniques for various applications.

 Deng's publications comprise journal articles and textbooks including Lectures, Problems and Solutions for Ordinary Differential Equations, Introductory Partial Differential Equations and Applied Parallel Computing.
 He received 1983 Nankai University Distinguished Award, the 2015-2016 Stony Brook University Engineering Dean’s Award and the 2016 State University of New York Chancellor's Award for Excellence in Teaching.

 Education

-Deng earned a BA in Physics from Nankai University in 1983 and subsequently, through the CUSPEA program launched by T. D. Lee, enrolled at Columbia University, where he obtained an MA in Physics in 1985, followed by an M.Phil. in 1986, and in 1989 a Ph.D. in Theoretical Physics supervised by Norman H. Christ.
+Deng graduated with a B.S. in physics from Nankai University in 1983.
+Through the CUSPEA program launched by T. D. Lee, he pursued graduate studies at Columbia University, where he earned an M.A. in physics in 1985, an M.Phil. in 1986, and a Ph.D. in 1989 in theoretical physics under Norman H. Christ.
 After completing his doctorate, he received his postdoctoral training supervised by James Glimm in Applied Mathematics at the Courant Institute of Mathematical Sciences, New York University, in 1989.